Some of Fox News’s Trump supporters now declare his political career is ‘done’

 “He cannot come back from this,” Varney told viewers on Thursday.
 “I think President Trump, Donald J. Trump, is done, politically.”

 Varney’s past fondness for the president has been reciprocated.
 “I like your show a lot,” Trump told him after an interview in October.
 “I like you a lot.”
-Varney expressed his new doubts about the president even before the usually Trump-sympathetic Wall Street Journal editorial board published a scathing piece Thursday evening calling for his resignation.
+Varney expressed his doubts about the president even before the usually Trump-sympathetic Wall Street Journal editorial board published a scathing piece Thursday evening calling for his resignation.
 “This week has probably finished him as a serious political figure,” the board wrote.

-It also came before Trump broke his silence of the past 24 hours with a videotaped speech released on social media Thursday night, in which he appeased some frustrated allies by belatedly acknowledging that Joe Biden will soon take over as president.
+It also came before Trump broke his silence of the past 24 hours with a videotaped speech released on social media Thursday night, in which he appeased some frustrated allies by belatedly acknowledging that Biden will soon take over as president.
 Trump’s speech, though, ended with an ambiguous promise to his “wonderful supporters” that seemed to leave the door open to a future in politics: “Our incredible journey is only just beginning.”

-Also speaking out on Fox earlier in the day was libertarian Fox News Media personality Lisa Kennedy Montgomery, appearing on the show “Outnumbered,” where she criticized Trump’s rally speech preceding the charge on the Capitol, which she said was “rambling” and “full of self-pity.”
+Also speaking out on Fox on Thursday was libertarian Fox News personality Lisa Kennedy Montgomery, appearing on the show “Outnumbered,” where she criticized Trump’s rally speech preceding the charge on the Capitol, which she said was “rambling” and “full of self-pity.”

-“I have to say: after the losses in Georgia, after his speech yesterday. . . he can no longer be the leader of this movement,” she said.
+“I have to say: After the losses in Georgia, after his speech yesterday … he can no longer be the leader of this movement,” she said.
 “I think it is unacceptable for members of his party to say that he should run again in 2024.”

 Looking ahead to the next election, she said, “Who is going to emerge as the phoenix from these ashes?
 These painful ashes?
 That remains to be seen, but it cannot be this president.”